Compliance communication – Supporting employees while maintaining reputation and competitiveness

 As a topic of internal communication, compliance communication includes a wide variety of measures.
 In addition to providing information and clarification about the applicable guidelines and legal principles, employees also need to be trained and the dry topic of compliance needs to be made tangible for them.

 Compliance should not only be understood as a restrictive code of conduct.
 Rather, it is a matter of integrating compliance into the self-image of entrepreneurial action as well as integrating it into all work and business processes in advance.
-In order to achieve these goals, internal communication is an important success factor.
+In order to achieve these goals, suitable and tailored employee communication on compliance issues is an important success factor.

 Which goals do successful companies pursue with compliance communication?